 Citations are publications that use Tocris products.

 Currently there are no citations for (±)-Cloprostenol sodium salt.
 Do you know of a great paper that uses (±)-Cloprostenol sodium salt from Tocris?
-If so please let us know.
+Please let us know.

 Submit a review and receive an Amazon gift card.